Active and Passive Liveness Detection:

 - does not require any specific actions from the user

-- is typically based only on artificial intelligence analysing only one single image of the user
+- is typically based only on artificial intelligence, analysing only one single image of the user

-- can be quicker and sometimes easier for the user since no action is required from him/her
+- can be quicker and sometimes easier for the user since no action is required

 Based on the many years of experience of our Research & Development team in the field of biometrics and liveness detection, BioID offers the most advanced method for detecting presentation attacks by combining motion and texture analysis as well as artificial intelligence.

-BioID’s Liveness Detection is compliant with ISO/IEC 30107 for level 1 and 2 attacks, which also has been confirmed by two independent FIDO accredited biometric testing laboratories.
+BioID’s Liveness Detection is compliant with ISO/IEC 30107 for level 1 and 2 attacks, which has also been confirmed by two independent FIDO accredited biometric testing laboratories.
 Find out more about the process and standards for a liveness detection certification.